Work that previously could have taken chemists months can now be done in minutes.

 The technique uses a standard cryo-electron microscope and could become scientists’ go-to procedure for identifying everything from the products of routine chemical reactions to unknown powders at crime scenes, he says.
 “Now chemists can actually take powders directly from a reaction, apply them to a sample grid, and get high-resolution molecular structures the same day.”

-Gonen’s team published the structures of 11 small molecules, determined by MicroED, November 2, 2018 in the journal ACS Central Science.
-The paper builds upon small molecule structure work the scientists published earlier this year and demonstrates the scope of MicroED technology, Gonen says.
+Gonen’s team published the structures of 11 small molecules, determined by MicroED,external link, opens in a new tab November 2, 2018 in the journal ACS Central Science.
+The paper builds upon small molecule structure work the scientists published earlier this yearexternal link, opens in a new tab and demonstrates the scope of MicroED technology, Gonen says.

 The art of x-ray crystallography